DynamicGenetics/Epicosm_legacy/README.md

 permanently running, and the status of this can be seen using the command. docker ps
 Your container will stop if docker is ended, or the computer is shutdown or rebooted.
-To restart your container, go to the folder with your files in, and execute runner.sh
+To restart your container, go to the folder with your files in, and execute Twongo Docker Launcher
 again, which will recognise that it is in a folder in which it has previously run.

 **1.2 == Output and data ==**